 The PFRA fluvial data has now been replaced by NIFM fluvial flood extents, however this is only the case where CFRAM flood outlines are not provided and where the catchment is greater than 5km2.
-There are no NIFM watercourses within the settlement boundary of Castlebar.
+There are no NIFM watercourses within the settlement boundary of Ballina and the PFRA is not used.